 - Learning Tracks – Tim Waurick (TimTracks)

-- MuseScore – Free open-source software for Windows, Mac, Linux; also offers mobile apps.
+- MuseScore – Free open-source software for Windows, Mac, Linux

 - Noteflight – Web-based platform for creating and selling music.

-- Staffpad – Notation app for the MS Surface platform.
+- Staffpad – Notation app for the MS Surface platform and iPad

 - Scoring Notes – Excellent blog focusing on music notation programs, music technology, and music preparation.
 From NYC Music Services, a music preparation company in New York City.
 Covers all the major programs but especially good for Sibelius and Dorico